perfana/event-scheduler/README.md

 In the before-test events, if the plugin is a `isReadyForStartParticipant`, the plugin needs to send a Go! message to say the before-test event has completed its work.
-Only when all ready-for-start participants have send a Go! message, the test run will start.
+Only when all ready-for-start participants have sent a Go! message, the test run will start.

 ## continue at keep alive